 This course provides an opportunity to evaluate concepts of evidence-based and population-based community health care across cultures.
 An emphasis will be placed on utilizing a variety of nursing roles to improve the health of a community, with a priority on health promotion, disease prevention, and health protection.
 This course is a combination of theory and practicum experiences.
 This course meets both first and second half of each semester.
-Theory, two hours per week; practicum, twelve hours per week, 84 hours per rotation for a half semester.
-Completion of two theory and practicum courses are required prior to this course.
+Theory, 14 hours; practicum, 84 hours per rotation for a half semester.
+Completion of two theory and practicum courses is required prior to this course.

-Prerequisites: Nurs 315 with a grade of C or better
+with a grade of C or better